CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ## Binary Body

-When the JSON header includes a reference to the binary, the provided `byteOffset` is used to index into the data.
+When the JSON header includes a reference to the binary section, the provided `byteOffset` is used to index into the data.

 **Figure 2**: Indexing into the Batch Table binary body

 ![batch table binary index](figures/batch-table-binary-index.png)

-Values can be retrieved using the number of batches, `batchLength`, the desired batch id, `batchId`, and the `componentType` and `type` defined in the JSON header.
+Values can be retrieved using the number of features, `batchLength`, the desired batch id, `batchId`, and the `componentType` and `type` defined in the JSON header.

 The following tables can be used to compute the byte size of a property.